leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 * When we observe other people behaving, they serve as models that we can then imitate.
 * Seeing other people being reinforced makes us more likely to perform that behavior.
-* Seein other people being punished makes us less likely to perform that behavior.
+* Seeing other people being punished makes us less likely to perform that behavior.

 ### Learning behavior is an active process